spierala/mini-rx-store/docs/docs/component-store.md

 - Component Store is **destroyable**

 ## Use-cases
-- State is local to a component, and you do not want to bother the global state object with that state.
+- State is fully **local** to a component, and you do not want to bother the global state object with that state.
-- You have to create and destroy a lot of Stores at the same time: Component Stores are created and destroyed in a performant way.
+- **Frequent create/destroy:** Component Stores are created and destroyed in a performant way.
-- Very frequent state changes could lead to performance issues when using `Store` or `FeatureStore` (both update the global state object using actions and reducers, which means more overhead).
+- **Very frequent state changes** could lead to performance issues when using `Store` or `FeatureStore` (both update the global state object using actions and reducers, which means more overhead).

 :::info
-Are you doubting between Feature Store and Component Store?

-Then use Feature Store!
-Wait with ComponentStore until you have a use-case.
-Till then, you can benefit from these advantages of Feature Store.

-- Debug state with Redux DevTools: Feature Store state becomes part of the global state object.
-That object can be inspected with Redux DevTools for a better debugging experience.
+Component Store is great for the mentioned use-cases.
+However, in most other cases you will be better off using MiniRx [Feature Store](fs-quick-start):

+- Better debugging experience: Inspect Feature Store state with Redux DevTools
 - Feature Store state can be more easily shared with other interested components/services (with `store.select()`)
 - Feature Store automatically uses the Store extensions (provided via `configureStore` or `StoreModule.forRoot` in Angular).
-Component Store needs a dedicated extension setup: see Component Store ["Extensions"](#extensions).

-Feature Stores are also destroyable and the same Feature Store can be instantiated many times.
-This makes them suitable for local state management as well (see [Local Component State](fs-config)).

-If you encounter the Component Store use-cases from above, it will be easy to refactor from `FeatureStore` to `ComponentStore` (in most cases).
+- It is even possible to manage local state with Feature Stores (see [Local Component State with Feature Store](fs-config)).

+But don't worry, your Component Store can be easily migrated to a Feature Store and vice versa!
 :::info

 ## What's Included